MatejKoplan/flats_spider/README.md

-Some notes on how a real project would be improved in no particular order:
+# Some notes on how a real project would be improved in no particular order:

-## 1. Environments:
+## 1. Environments management
 ### 1.1 .env file shouldn't be committed into git.
 Configuration files with secrets should never be committed, as they pose a security risk.
 Instead, we should use an example.env and instruct the user to copy it and enter their credentials manually.